Accessibility in Enonic

-Enonic XP is fully flexible when it comes to what front-end framework your developers can use while building services and websites.
+Enonic is fully flexible when it comes to what front-end framework your developers can use while building services and websites.
 This enables your developers to use any framework that already may have taken accessibility into account.

-Finally, it is possible to integrate Enonic XP with voiceover tools, transcription tools, and so on.
+Finally, it is possible to integrate Enonic with voiceover tools, transcription tools, and so on.

-While Enonic XP offers a strong and feature-rich core, one central principle is the ability to integrate the web platform with “best of breed” third-party tools.
+While Enonic offers a strong and feature-rich core, one central principle is the ability to integrate the web platform with “best of breed” third-party tools.
 Two of the ready-made integrations available today as apps on Enonic Market and relevant to accessibility are Siteimprove and SEO meta fields.

 Siteimprove is a tool that can help your digital experiences to perform better, like increasing your accessibility score, improving your SEO friendliness, ensuring better content quality, or mitigating security issues.

-The software is cloud-based and analyses your digital offerings in order to provide a score and suggestions on how to improve e.g. readability or search engine copy.
+The software is cloud-based and analyzes your digital offerings in order to provide a score and suggestions on how to improve e.g. readability or search engine copy.
 Furthermore, Siteimprove offers analytics and data privacy tools, allowing you to measure metrics like ROI and to protect the data of your visitors.

 SEO Meta Fields is an app for managing classical SEO options like deciding exactly what title, description, and image will show up in social media and search results.

-The app adds Open Graph, Twitter Cards, Google Search Console, and canonical meta-tags to your Enonic XP site.
+The app adds Open Graph, Twitter Cards, Google Search Console, and canonical meta-tags to your Enonic site.